u-blox/ubxlib/port/platform/zephyr/README.md

 - Nordic MCUs, which require a **specific** version/configuration of Zephyr,
 - Linux/posix, for debugging/development only, just like [windows](../windows).

-Note: the directory structure here differs from that in the other platform directories in order to follow more closely the approach adopter by Zephyr, which is hopefully familiar to Zephyr users.
+Note: the directory structure here differs from that in the other platform directories in order to follow more closely the approach adopted by Zephyr, which is hopefully familiar to Zephyr users.

 - [app](app): contains the code that runs the test application (both examples and unit tests) on the Zephyr platform.
 - [cfg](cfg): contains the configuration files for the MCU, the OS, for the application and for testing (mostly which MCU pins are connected to which module pins).